Blog

 Agnipath Scheme (Yojna)

 The Government of India has announced ‘Agnipath Yojna’ on 14th June 2022 aiming to transform the Indian Defence Forces.
 The candidates inducted through this scheme will be called as Agniveers, which will be a new military rank.
 This scheme will be the only route for recruitment (as Jawans) into the military.
 It is to be implemented from September 2022 for males candidates of age group 17.5 to 21 years.
 The upper limit is raised by the GOI to 23 years, but only for the year 2022.
 The recruitment through this scheme will be twice a year for the Indian Armed Forces.
 Subsequently, the scheme will also induct candidates with ITI/Diploma for technical trades.
-Women will also be inducted in future under Agnipath scheme.
+Women are also inducted under the Agnipath scheme.

 Benefits: -